Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "...Maybe we go back and see."

 Julian chuckled and rose to his feet.
 "Good idea.
-They’re prob’ly fine, I trust all three of them, but…"
+They’re prob’ly fine, I trust all three of them, but..."

 "Always best to *check,"* Yan finished agreeably.
 With a shove of his tail he was on his feet again, and he set a relaxed, ambling pace back down toward the village with his characteristic rolling swagger.